ct540/BIS15W2021_ctannous/midterm2/midterm_2.md

 ```

 ![](midterm_2_files/figure-html/unnamed-chunk-24-1.png)<!-- -->
 The graph shows that a income increases so does life expectancy.
 It also reveals that the United States and Canada seem to have a average higher income than Mexico.
-The graph encompases data collected from 1920-2020.
+The graph encompasses data collected from 1920-2020.